stephenbach/bach-uai13-code/README.md

 This software depends on Java 6 and Maven 3 (http://maven.apache.org).
 Matlab is also required to process the results.

+To run Bayesian probabilistic matrix factorization for the preference-prediction experiment, you must download and compile the Bayesian probabilistic tensor factorization package (http://www.cs.cmu.edu/~lxiong/bptf/bptf.html) and place the export_bptf directory in src/main/matlab.

 PSL Library
 -----------
 The algorithms for these experiments are implemented in the PSL library, version 1.1